luerhard/chapter_regression_and_artifical/main.md

 Going further, it might also be helpful for social scientists to acknowledge the differences laid out in this paper and pay closer attention to the predictive power of [!ts] models.
 In addition, non-linear effects could be explored by tools like [!rf] and, hence, also inform theory-building [@grimmer:MachineLearningSocial.2021].
-We are **not** advocating for [!ml] to replace [!ts] but rather suggest that social scientists familiarize themselves with these new methods as the might provide fruitful ways to _complement_ existing regression models.
+To be sure, we are **not** advocating for [!ml] to replace [!ts], but rather suggest that social scientists familiarize themselves with these new methods and way of thinking.
+This might provide fruitful paths to _complement_ existing regression models.
-Hopefully, this contribution showed interested readers what can and what cannot be done with [!ml] methods and how to apply those parts of the [!ml] universe that are actually useful to us when it comes to predicting an outcome.
+Hopefully, this contribution showed interested readers what can and what cannot be done with [!ml] methods and how to apply those parts of the [!ml] universe that are useful to us as social scientists when it comes to predictive power and non-linearity.